Instrumental Deviations from Beer-Lambert Law

 To explore the reasons why measurement instruments in the field may deviate from the linearity alleged by the Beer-Lambert law.

 To introduce a university textbook dealing with inter alia:

 Creating a Calibration Curve

 No longer linear when the molar absorptivities differ

 Instrumental Deviations from Beer-Lambert law

 Polychromatic Radiation rather than Monochromatic IR

-Sample cross-examination of CFS expert on university textbook dealing with deviations from linearity - deviations from Beer-Lambert Law.
-CFS takes the position, without empirical evidence, that such deviations will never be gross deviations:
+This is a sample cross-examination of a CFS expert on possible deviations from linearity in the approved instruments used for BAC testing in Ontario - deviations from Beer-Lambert Law.
+CFS scientists take the position, without empirical evidence, that such deviations will never be gross deviations.

 Q. ...a book that I got from the University of

 Toronto, Fundamentals Of Analytical Chemistry.
 And I just